-The Questionnaire sent to the Supplier Group requests that the Supplier Group provide Honeywell with information on (a) the smelters and refiners that the Supplier Group and its suppliers use to supply the 3TG in the Covered Products, (b) whether the 3TG used in the Covered Products originates from the Covered Countries, and (c) the mine or location of origin of the 3TG used in the Covered Products.
-Honeywell must rely on responses from the Supplier Group to our Questionnaire in order to determine the facilities used to process 3TG used in the Covered Products, whether the 3TG used in the Covered Products originates from the Covered of 3TG used in the Covered Products.
+The Questionnaire sent to the Supplier Group requests that the Supplier Group provide Honeywell with information on (i) the SORs that the Supplier Group and its suppliers use to supply the 3TG in the Covered Products, (ii) whether the 3TG used in the Covered Products originates from the Covered Countries, and (iii) the mine or location of origin of the 3TG used in the Covered Products.
+Honeywell must rely on responses from the Supplier Group to our Questionnaire in order to determine the facilities used to process 3TG used in the Covered Products, whether the 3TG used in the Covered Products originates from the Covered Products originates from the Supplier Group to our Questionnaire in order to determine the facilities used to process 3TG used in the Covered Products.